Ellinwood, Kansas

-Ellinwood is a city in the southeast corner of Barton County, Kansas, United States.
+Ellinwood is a city in the southeastern corner of Barton County, Kansas, United States.
 As of the 2020 census, the population of the city was 2,011.

 History

 19th century

 For millennia, the land now known as Kansas was inhabited by Native Americans.
 In 1803, most of modern Kansas was secured by the United States as part of the Louisiana Purchase.
 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1867, Barton County was founded.

 The first claim at Ellinwood was staked in 1871 when it was certain the Santa Fe railroad would be completed nearby.
 The railroad was finished in 1872 and the city was named after Colonel John R. Ellinwood, a civil engineer working for the Santa Fe railroad.
 Although neither the founder nor the original settlers were German, many of the main streets were given German names, in order to appeal to German immigrant buyers.